PirateWaves/AWS_AI_Crypto_ClusterPortfolio/README.md

 You are a Senior Manager at the Advisory Services team on a [Big Four firm](https://en.wikipedia.org/wiki/Big_Four_accounting_firms), one of your most important clients, a prominent investment bank, is interested in offering a new cryptocurrencies investment portfolio for its customers, however, they are lost in the immense universe of cryptocurrencies, they ask you to present a report of what cryptocurrencies are on the trading market and how cryptocurrencies could be grouped towards creating a classification for developing this new investment product.

-In this homework assignment, you have the opportunity to put in action your new unsupervised learning and Amazon SageMaker skills to cluster cryptocurrencies and create some plots to present your results.
+I used unsupervised learning and Amazon SageMaker skills to cluster cryptocurrencies and create some plots to present my results.

-You are asked to accomplish the following main tasks:

 * **[Data Preprocessing](#Data-Preprocessing):** Prepare data for dimension reduction with PCA and clustering using K-Means.